richardxu100/simulation-argument/Simulation Plan.md

 * If they create this simulation, then the people in that simulation would eventually be able to, after a certain amount of technological progress, be able to create ancestor simulations of their own.
 And those people in that simulation would be able to as well, and so on.
 * So if all of this is true, then what's the chance that we're the first species to create the simulation?
 What's the most likely scenario is that we're a part of a simulation, as the number of computer simulations would vastly outnumber the one true reality.

-## Two Caveats
+## Three Caveats
-But there are two caveats where the simulation would have never been created.
+But there are three caveats where the simulation would have never been created.
+* We can't simulate consciousness.
+It's saying hey, we've made clever bot, and he can act like he's real, but he can't feel like he's real.
+It's an assumption that we can, as philosophers and scientists who study consciousness, create consciousness because it's not like a soul or anything, but a process, like a complicated dance between neurons and chemicals.
+Called substrate independence.
 * We never get to that point of technological advancement because we die out from nuclear war, global warming, some existential threat.
 * We choose not to make simulations b/c of moral or ethical reasons (the people in the simulation could still experience pain).
 What's the point?
 I think this point is less likely, but it's still out there.

 ## How to Test it
 How could we test it?
+* A pop-up says, hey you're living in a simulation
+* We could see in the future if

 ## Does it Matter?
 Does it matter?
+* It could motivate us to be good, in hopes of getting uploaded into reality (the afterlife).
+* I think that it's amazing, gives me faith in humanity